with Jeremy Westcott –

 Too often people base their identities on what they do, on anything from their jobs to their roles in relationships and their pursuits, and by doing so they significantly limit their lives.
 The truth is God intends for all people to find their identity in Christ.
 That is where we will find the truth of who we are and embrace it.

 Mark Driscoll says, “if you’re a Christian, your identity encompasses all the abundance of being a beloved child of God”.
 It encompasses the abundance, the overflow… everything it means to be a child of God (in reality, that was the case even before you became a Christian).
 But our spirit has to grow and overrule the soul.
 It must overrule everything that has told us who we are, everything that has naturally defined us, so that our spirit decrees who we are, based on what God says.
 Then we can live in the truth of that identity and revelation of who we are and why we are here, and we can start living our lives fully in Christ.

-Knowing your identity is absolutely key to knowing and fulfilling your destiny.
+Knowing your identity is the key to knowing and fulfilling your destiny.
 Because if you don’t experientially know who you are (that means actually know it by experience, not just know about it), then how can you know what belongs to you and what you are called to do?
 See, if you were the son of the Queen of England but you were taken as a baby and put into another family, you would never know who you really were.
 And we have been robbed, we were taken into captivity, so (even though we have now been released) we have never known the fullness of who we really are.

 But God is revealing to us in these days who we really are as His children; what sons really do in the kingdom of God; and what our inheritance really is in that kingdom.